php-school/docker-phpschool/README.md

 # Getting Started

 This process will provide you with a Docker environment where you can quickly run PHP School Workshops.
-We've gone ahead and pre-installeda few for you such as `learnyouphp`!
+We've gone ahead and pre-installed a few for you such as `learnyouphp`!

-Once you get it up and running complete your tasks inside the `code` directory and use an editor such as [Atom](https://atom.io/) to write them.
+Once you get it up and running you should complete your tasks inside the `code` directory and use an editor such as [Atom](https://atom.io/) to write them.

 Everything in the `code` directory will be mounted inside the Docker container at `/phpschool/code` so you can navigate there using the `cd` command and verify your solutions!